cd1zz/servicenow-security-copilot/README.md

 # ServiceNow Security Copilot

-A comprehensive security analysis toolkit for ServiceNow environments, providing vulnerability assessment and software inventory capabilities through both standalone scripts and serverless Azure Functions.
+An integration for environments with ServiceNOW and Qualys for vulnerability managmeent.
+This is designed to be used with Security Copilot to provide vulnerability assessment and software inventory capabilities through both standalone scripts and serverless Azure Functions.

 ## 🎯 Overview